RISE with SAP · Case Study

 Challenge Digital Access Aggressively

-SAP’s digital access licensing is one of the most contentious areas in enterprise software.
-Document counts, system-generated vs business-generated distinctions, and contractual coverage scope are all negotiable — especially when the original contract language is ambiguous.
-SAP’s audit teams present their calculations as definitive; they are not.
-Every assumption, every counting methodology, and every scope definition should be examined and challenged with technical evidence.
+Document counts, system-generated vs business-generated distinctions, and contractual coverage scope are all negotiable, especially when the original contract language is ambiguous.
+SAP's audit teams present their calculations as definitive.
+They are not.

 4